Mattedigital/learning_log/terminology.md

 disabled, highlighted, checked, fixed, size big, color yellow
 ```

-See the styles section on BEM for examples and greater detail.
+See the styles section on [BEM](/styles/bem.md "Link to BEM section") for greater detail and code examples.